 Most of you know I follow a sugar free, gluten free diet and still enjoy eating sweets and desserts.
 I am excited to share these iced sugar cookies with you and knew I had to create these the moment I found these sugar free Christmas sprinkles!

 Aren't they so fun and festive?
 I am sure I will finish the whole bag before the holidays over between these cookies, cakes and whatever else I can put these babies on.

 There are so many wonderful, healthy holidays treats that I can share with you like my Almond Flour Thumbprint Cookies, Pecan Cheesecake Bars, One Bowl Blondies, Chocolate Mousse Cake and these Healthy Snickers Bars.
 These would be incredible with some Apple Chai Latte, Low Carb Bulletproof Hot Chocolate, Skinny Peppermint Eggnog, Cranberry Mojitos and some Spiked Apple Cider!

-Why You Should Make These Iced Sugar Cookies
+Why You Should Make This Iced Sugar Cookies Recipe

 You shouldn't feel deprived during the holidays while trying to maintain a healthy sugar free lifestyle.
 I always bring some treats to parties and gatherings so I know I can enjoy at least one dessert guilt free.

 These beautiful cookies are perfect for holiday gifts too.
 Who doesn't love a homemade gift?
 And these iced sugar cookies will be ready in no time, the hardest part is waiting for them to chill in the refrigerator and bake in the oven.

 - Almond flour - I use the super fine almond flour in all of my baked goods because it lends the lightest, ideal texture, especially in gluten free desserts.